-Under the SBTi Corporate Manual Absolute contraction method, companies (particularly those in developed countries) are strongly encouraged to adopt targets with a 4.2% annual linear reduction to be aligned with limiting warming to 1.5°C. In addition, SBTi has developed "Science Based Climate Targets- a guide for Cities" (November 2020) which for a City such as Ryde allows use of either C40 Deadline 2020 or OPCC method for City emission targets.
+Under the SBTi Corporate Manual Absolute contraction method, companies (particularly those in developed countries) are strongly encouraged to adopt targets with a 4.2% annual linear reduction to be aligned with limiting warming to 1.5°C. In addition, SBTi has developed "Science Based Climate Targets- a guide for Cities" (Carrillo Pineda et al, 2020) which for a City such as Ryde allows use of either C40 Deadline 2020 or OPCC method for City emission targets.